SAT and TOEFL: What You Need to Know About Each Test

 SAT Content: Questions and Skills

 The SAT is half verbal and half math.
-The verbal sections include a Reading and a Writing and Language section, and the math is split into a calculator prohibited and a calculator permitted section.
 Below, you can read more about what skills each section tests and the question types it uses to do so.
 You can also find the sample questions in College Board's official SAT practice tests.

-SAT Reading shares some similarities with TOEFL Reading.
+SAT Reading & Writing shares some similarities with TOEFL Reading.
 You'll also have to read passages and answer multiple choice questions about their main idea, supporting details, and vocabulary.
-On the SAT, you'll get five passages, one from literature, two based on history/social studies, and two from science.
+On the SAT, you'll get 54 short passages, one for each question.
 While you won't get any prose selections on the TOEFL, you will get one on the SAT Reading.
+All of the questions will be multiple choice with four answer choices.

 1. The passage indicates that, after a long day of work, the narrator sometimes found his living quarters to be